 First Offense: $300 fine and referral to the Student Judicial Board

 Second and Subsequent Offenses: $500 fine and further judicial action up to and including suspension

 Regular follow up visits will be made to ensure the animal has been removed.

 Students are responsible for basic care and upkeep of their residential area in accordance with the University’s “Housing Guidelines” http://www.wesleyan.edu/pplant/housingguidelines.html.
 Residential areas that are not found to be in acceptable condition will result in mandatory professional cleaning at the student’s expense, a fine, and/or possible relocation.
 Students will be held individually responsible for damages or guideline violations in their assigned room and may be held collectively responsible for damages or guideline violations that occur in the shared common area of their living unit or building.
 Fines for violations will be charged to the student’s account.

-Only those students who have signed contracts for University housing may reside therein.
+Only those students who have signed contracts for University housing and to whom a particular room or unit has been assigned may reside therein.
 Students who have been granted permission to live off-campus may not live in any housing owned by Wesleyan University unless they forfeit their off-campus status.
-Only those students to whom a particular room or unit has been assigned by the Office of Residential Life may reside therein.
-Overnight guest may not remain in residence for more than three (3) consecutive nights.
+Overnight guests may not remain in residence for more than three (3) consecutive nights.
 Students are expected to respect the rights of their roommates, house mates, or apartment mates whenever guests are present.
 The University reserves the right to assign roommates, to consolidate vacancies within the same unit, to change room assignments for reasons of health, safety, incompatibility or other conditions seriously affecting the general welfare of the residents involved, and to make room assignments wherever there are vacancies.
 Students and/or guests are not permitted to reside in common areas, attics or basements unless such areas are designated as bedrooms by the Office of Residential Life.

 Room Changes and Exchanges